qjon/angular2-tree/README.md

     <ri-tree [treeModel]="treeModel"></ri-tree>

-In component where you create tree, you should create _TreeModel_.
+In component where you create tree, you should initialize _TreeModel_, remember that in configuration object, parameter _treeId_ should be the same as in _AppNodeService_ it allows to use proper API service in each instance of node.

     export class MyTreeComponent implements OnInit {
       public folders: Observable<ITreeData>;